zerospiel/docs/docs/quickstarts/quickstart-2-gcp.md

 In this QuickStart unit, we'll be gathering information and performing preparatory steps to enable
 {{{ docsVersionInfo.k0rdentName }}} (running on your management node) to manage clusters on GCP and deploying a child cluster.

-Note that if you have already done our AWS or Azure QuickStart ([QuickStart 2 - AWS target environment](./quickstart-2-aws.md)), Azure QuickStart ([QuickStart 2 - Azure target environment](./quickstart-2-azure.md)), or you can use the same management cluster, continuing here with steps to add the ability to manage clusters on GCP.
+Note that if you have already done one of the other quickstarts, such as our AWS or Azure QuickStart ([QuickStart 2 - AWS target environment](./quickstart-2-aws.md)) or Azure QuickStart ([QuickStart 2 - Azure target environment](./quickstart-2-azure.md)), you can use the same management cluster, continuing here with steps to add the ability to manage clusters on GCP.
 The
 {{{ docsVersionInfo.k0rdentName }}} management cluster can accommodate multiple provider and credential setups, enabling management of multiple infrastructures.
 And even if your management node is external to GCP (for example, it could be on